Dubrovnik: Yugoslav period (1918–1991)

-Since 1991: Breakup of Yugoslavia and its aftermath
+Siege of Dubrovnik and its consequences

 In 1991, Croatia and Slovenia, which at that time were republics within SFR Yugoslavia, declared their independence.
-At that event, Socialist Republic of Croatia was renamed to Republic of Croatia.
+The Socialist Republic of Croatia was renamed as the Republic of Croatia.

 Despite the demilitarisation of the Old Town in early 1970s in an attempt to prevent it from ever becoming a casualty of war, following Croatia's independence in 1991, Yugoslav People's Army (JNA)–by then composed primarily of Serbs–attacked the city.
 The new Croatian government set up a military outpost in the city itself.
-Montenegro–led by President Momir Bulatović and Prime Minister Milo Đukanović, who came to power in the Anti-bureaucratic Revolution and were allied to Slobodan Milošević in Serbia–declared that Dubrovnik should not remain in Croatia because they claimed it historically had never been part of an independent Croatia, but rather more historically aligned with the coastal history of Montenegro.
-Be that as it may, at the time most residents of Dubrovnik had come to identify as Croatian, with Serbs accounting for 6.8 percent of the population.
+Montenegro–led by President Momir Bulatović and Prime Minister Milo Đukanović, who came to power in the Anti-bureaucratic revolution and were allied to Slobodan Milošević in Serbia–declared that Dubrovnik should not remain in Croatia.
+At the time most residents of Dubrovnik had come to identify as Croatian, with Serbs accounting for 6.8 percent of the population.

 On 1 October 1991, Dubrovnik was attacked by the JNA resulting in a siege that lasted for seven months.
 The heaviest artillery attack was on 6 December with 19 people killed and 60 wounded.
-The number of casualties in the conflict, according to Croatian Red Cross, was 114 killed civilians, among them poet Milan Milišić.
+The number of casualties in the conflict, according to the Croatian Red Cross, was 114 killed civilians, among them poet Milan Milišić.
 Foreign newspapers were criticised for placing heavier attention on the damage suffered by the Old Town than on human casualties.
 Nonetheless, the artillery attacks on Dubrovnik damaged 56% of its buildings to some degree, as the historic walled city, a UNESCO World Heritage Site, sustained 650 hits by artillery rounds.
 The Croatian Army lifted the siege in May 1992, and liberated Dubrovnik's surroundings by the end of October, but the danger of sudden attacks by the JNA lasted for another three years.

 Following the end of the war, damage caused by the shelling of the Old Town was repaired.
 Adhering to UNESCO guidelines, repairs were performed in the original style.
 Most of the reconstruction work was done between 1995 and 1999.
 The inflicted damage can be seen on a chart near the city gate, showing all artillery hits during the siege, and is clearly visible from high points around the city in the form of the more brightly coloured new roofs.

 The International Criminal Tribunal for the former Yugoslavia (ICTY) issued indictments for JNA generals and officers involved in the bombing.
 General Pavle Strugar, who coordinated the attack on the city, was sentenced to a seven-and-a-half-year prison term by the tribunal for his role in the attack.

+Post-war Dubrovnik in Republic of Croatia

 The 1996 Croatia USAF CT-43 crash, near Dubrovnik Airport, killed everyone on a United States Air Force jet, including United States Secretary of Commerce Ron Brown, The New York Times Frankfurt Bureau chief Nathaniel C. Nash, and 33 other people.

+In October 2023, Dubrovnik joined the European Network of Saint James Way Paths, with a 147-kilometer pilgrimage route "Camino Dubrovnik-Međugorje", expected to be open to visitors in May 2024.